Appearance

 from film;

-The pager component is a client-side feature, intended for use in cases where the size of the result set is manageable on the client.
-For very large result sets, consider limiting the number of rows or using linked reports.
-(Users are seldom able to handle very large sets anyway).
+The pager component is a client-side feature designed for managing manageable result set sizes on the client side.
+For very large result sets, it's advisable to limit the number of rows or utilize linked reports, as users typically struggle to handle very large sets.

 Using Tabs to Organize Your Report Content